8go/matrix-commander/README.md

                         argument. '-' may appear in any position, i.e. '-i image1.jpg - image3.png' will send 3 images out of
                         which the second one is read from stdin. '-' may appear only once overall in all arguments.
+If the file exists already, it is more efficient to specify the file name than to pipe the file through stdin.
   -a AUDIO [AUDIO ...], --audio AUDIO [AUDIO ...]
                         Send this audio file.
 This option can be used multiple time to send multiple audio files.
 First audios are send, then text messages are send.
+If you want to feed an audio into matrix-commander via a pipe, via stdin, then specify the special character '-'.
+See description of '-i' to see how '-' is handled.
   -f FILE [FILE ...], --file FILE [FILE ...]
                         Send this file (e.g. PDF, DOC, MP4).
 This option can be used multiple time to send multiple files.
 First files are send, then text messages are send.
+If you want to feed an file into matrix-commander via a pipe, via stdin, then specify the special character '-'.
+See description of '-i' to see how '-' is handled.
   -w, --html            Send message as format "HTML".
 If not specified,
                         message will be sent as format "TEXT".
 E.g. that allows some text to be bold, etc. Only a subset of